PromiseGameFi/SolanaGameSDk/README.md

 - `ListItemForSale`: Lists an item (NFT) for sale.
 - `BuyItem`: Purchases a listed item.

-For detailed function signatures and usage, please refer to the [API Documentation](link-to-your-detailed-api-docs).
+For detailed function signatures and usage, please refer to the [API Documentation].

 ## Configuration